 If your card has been stolen or lost, call the Maryland EBT Customer Call Center at 1-800-997-2222 to order a replacement card.
 When activating the replacement card, please be sure to create a new PIN.
 Do not reuse your old PIN.

-Immediately report any EBT fraud to your local police department and submit a copy of the police report to your Local Department of Social Services.
+Immediately report any EBT Stolen Benefits to your local police department and submit a copy of the police report to your Local Department of Social Services.
 We do not require you to file a police report to receive replacement benefits.
 If you chose to file a police report, it might help us to have the claim number.

 Stay up to date with the federal USDA’s Food and Nutrition Service’s SNAP SCAM Alerts.